The Good

 It’s a fun poem!
 Hope you’re inspired to read the whole thing.

-So there you have it—the Good, the Bad, and the Ugly of food description.
+So there you have it—the Good, the Bad, and the Ugly of describing a food.
 Have I whetted your appetite for descriptive writing?
 If so, I challenge you and your kiddos to grab a food from the refrigerator, study it carefully, and come up with a list of words to describe it—for better or for worse.
 And if you’re brave enough, leave a comment sharing your lists with us.
 We’re hungry to read them!

 . . . . .

-If you’re looking for curriculum to help your students write more descriptively, consider WriteShop Primary Book C for grades 2-4 (or even older) and WriteShop I for grades 6-10.
-WriteShop I has a great lesson on describing a food, but both of these books offer several lessons on concrete description that will draw out the best in your young writers and make their writing sparkle with interesting, colorful vocabulary.
+If you’re looking for curriculum to help your students write more descriptively, consider WriteShop Primary Book C for grades 2-3, WriteShop Junior Book D for grades 3-4 (or even grade 5) and WriteShop I for grades 6-10.
+WriteShop I has a great lesson on describing a food, but each of these levels offers several lessons on concrete description that will draw out the best in your young writers and make their writing sparkle with interesting, colorful vocabulary.